Crypto-TII/nnbits/README.md

 # NNBits: Use a neural network ensemble to analyze a cipher bit by bit

-_(This work has been submitted to JOURNAL and is currently under review)_
+_(This work has been submitted to FSE'22 and is currently under review)_

 - [Repository Structure](#repository-structure)
 - [Methodology](#methodology)